Physico-mathematical model of open quantum systems with varying particle number: Conclusion

 \section{Conclusion}

-We have analyzed the mathematical model for open quantum systems with varying particle number and rigorously shown that the effective Hamiltonian describing such systems, under suitable assumptions and approximations, is given by the well-known expression $\MSH - \mu \MSN$.
-Thus, our findings justify an empirical hypothesis used in many areas of physics that goes back at least to Bogoliubov's work in the 1950s \cite{Bogoliubov1958}.
+We have analyzed the mathematical model for open quantum systems with varying particle number and shown that the effective Hamiltonian describing such systems, under suitable assumptions and approximations, is given by the well-known expression $\MSH - \mu \MSN$.
+Thus, our findings constitute a proof of an empirical hypothesis used in many areas of physics that goes back at least to Bogoliubov's work in the 1950s \cite{Bogoliubov1958}.
 To obtain the effective Hamiltonian, we have formulated the surface-to-volume ratio approximation in a precise manner, which entails that if the open system is large enough in a certain sense, then the interaction with the reservoir can be neglected.
 As a key mathematical tool for establishing this approximation as well as deriving the effective Hamiltonian, we have introduced the notion of density operators compatible with unbounded observables (in the sense of computing expectation values), and we have shown that this notion leads to a satisfying framework, generalizing, for example, a partial trace formula to unbounded operators.
-Moreover, we have provided a new, physically motivated, and mathematically simple yet rigorous argument that for systems with varying particle number, the Hilbert space must have the structure of Fock space.
+Moreover, we have provided a new, physically motivated, and mathematically simple yet rigorous argument that for systems with varying particle number, the Hilbert space must be given by Fock space.

-In summary, our findings justify some widely used tools of the trade of statistical mechanics in a rigorous mathematical way and, therefore, put the theory of open quantum systems with varying particle number on a more solid theoretical footing.
-Furthermore, our results, \emph{a fortiori}, substantiate what has already been done in applications of this theory to the field of quantum technologies, where it was shown, for example, that the chemical potential (and hence the feature of a varying particle number) controls the accessible quantum states of certain simple model systems \cite{Reible2025apq}.
+In summary, our findings justify some widely used tools of the trade of statistical mechanics in a solid mathematical way and, therefore, put the theory of open quantum systems with varying particle number on a more firm theoretical footing.
+Our results, \emph{a fortiori}, substantiate what has already been done in applications of this theory to the field of quantum technologies, where it was shown, for example, that the chemical potential (and hence the feature of a varying particle number) controls the accessible quantum states of certain simple model systems \cite{Reible2025apq}.
 Therefore, our work contributes to future-oriented mathematical physics that seeks to base developments at the forefront of physics and technology on mathematically solid foundations.